riottracker/RtMidi/README.md

 This project is tested with Cabal (latest versions of last two compiler lines) and Stack (latest LTS).

-Currently, you need to use flags to select the RtMidi backend.
-For example:
+You can get started with development like so:

-    # Build with OSX CoreMIDI support
+    # Build on OSX CoreMIDI support or Linux with ALSA support
+    # You can also pass `--flag RtMidi:jack` for Jack support
-    stack build --flag RtMidi:core
+    stack build

     # Verify that it works:
     stack exec -- rtmidi-query

-We hope to auto-detect backends like [python-rtmidi](https://github.com/SpotlightKid/python-rtmidi/blob/master/setup.py) in the future.
+## TODO

+* Add Windows MM support.
+This should only require a few changes to the Cabal file.
+* See if there is a way to autodetect Jack in the Cabal file.
+* Publish new version to Hackage and eventually Stackage.